NeQYT/NeQYT/README.md

 ## Hi there, i'm NeQ! 👋

-❤️ I love playing and creating a new games! 🎮
+❤️ Gaming and creating a new content for them 🎮

 ### Connect with me: